 DAVIS Construction and Jubilee Housing were founded just seven years apart—DAVIS in 1966, and Jubilee in 1973.
 Decades later, we’ve built a partnership together by aligning our goals with the shared mission of making our community a better place to live with opportunities for everyone.
-Jubilee’s work providing high quality affordable housing in the Adams Morgan, Columbia Heights, and Mt.
-Pleasant neighborhoods has been critical in the fight for justice in the DC housing market, and they provide comprehensive assistance for those affected by poverty and displacement through supportive services, including food security and youth programs.
+Jubilee’s work providing high-quality affordable housing in the Adams Morgan, Columbia Heights, and Mt.
+Pleasant neighborhoods have been critical in the fight for justice in the DC housing market, and they provide comprehensive assistance for those affected by poverty and displacement through supportive services, including food security and youth programs.
 Currently, they own and operate 10 apartment buildings—housing 600+ residents holistically—with another four buildings in their development pipeline that will add another 120+ units of affordable housing to these respective neighborhoods.
-Jubilee’s innovative mission is to provide Justice Housing ™—deeply affordable housing, in resource rich neighborhoods, with onsite and nearby wrap around services that enable families to thrive.
+Jubilee’s innovative mission is to provide Justice Housing ™—deeply affordable housing, in resource-rich neighborhoods, with on-site and nearby wrap-around services that enable families to thrive.
 DAVIS continues to be inspired by Jubilee’s work, and we’re proud to collaborate with them.

 Jim Knight, President and CEO of Jubilee Housing, first crossed paths with DAVIS back in 1994 as a yearlong volunteer during Jubilee Work Day—an annual event where businesses, including DAVIS, and residents got together to paint, landscape, and otherwise improve Jubilee’s properties.
 “Occasionally a project would take longer than a day—one building needed 60 new apartment doors, but the building had settled, and each entryway ended up having different specs.
 Dennis Cotter brought a crew out to shave every single door to match each specific unit, and it signaled to the residents as well as myself, that DAVIS really cared about the people in their community,” Knight says.
 More than 20 years since that moment, the bond between DAVIS and Jubilee has only grown stronger.
 Our team members have provided materials and expertise to support Jubilee’s efforts throughout the years, and we’ve sponsored amazing fundraising and awareness events, including the Jubilee Justice Housing Celebration.